sturmen/SpatialMediaKit/README.md

 ## Purpose

 As of January 2024, Apple's MV-HEVC format for stereoscopic video is very new and barely supported by anything.
 However, there are millions of iPhones (iPhone 15 Pro/Pro Max) that can capture spatial video already.
-There was no FOSS tool capable of splitting the stereo pair available, especially not in formats suited for post-production.
+There was no available FOSS tool capable of splitting the stereo pair, especially not in formats suited for post-production.

 ## Features

 There is only one feature: it takes an MV-HEVC file and outputs the left and right eyes as separate files in the current directory.
 The output format is ProRes 422 HQ, video only.
-The user is expected to be familiar with tools such as ffmpeg for all other needs.
+The user is expected to be familiar with tools such as ffmpeg for all other needs, including remuxing the audio back in.

 ## Requirements